ocp-devspaces-gamification/ds-challenge-02/README.md

     ```
 * Select your option "y/n" to the question (if asked) : Do you agree to contribute anonymous build time data to the Quarkus community?
 * Open another terminal and invoke "curl localhost:8080/api/greet/bengaluru".
 You will see empty result
-* Openthe "src/main/java/org/acme/ChallengeResource.java".
+* Open the "src/main/java/org/acme/ChallengeResource.java".
 You will observe the method "greetUser" needs to be fixed.

 ### Success Criteria
 * Method "greetUser" is updated to accept a string as a parameter and returns a concatenated string of "Hello " and the passed name